-NSF-supported Center for Parallel and Distributed Computing Curriculum Development and Educational Resources (CDER) has been established at Georgia State University.
-The center is engaged in carrying out the following four synergistic areas of activities.
+NSF-supported Center for Parallel and Distributed Computing Curriculum Development and Educational Resources (CDER) is engaged in carrying out the following four synergistic areas of activities.

 - Develop PDC core curricula flexible enough for a broad range of programs and institutions; collaborate with all stakeholders (educators, students, researchers, authors, industry, governments, funding agencies, professional societies and task forces) to maintain currency and facilitate adoption.

 - Develop, collect, and synthesize pedagogical and instructional materials for teaching PDC curriculum topics – including slides, modules, tutorials, lectures, books, testing and evaluation tools.

 - Facilitate access to state-of-the-art hardware and software resources for PDC instruction and training by instructors and students worldwide in following areas: Hardware architectures - multicores, manycores, shared and distributed memories, high-end machines (in collaboration with NSF-funded national infrastructures, industry, and labs); Program development environments, compilers, debuggers, and performance monitoring and enhancement tools; Sample programs and “industrial-strength” PDC software.